 More and more, the occurrence of snoring or other sleep disorders is being found directly related to the amount of airborne particles / chemicals present in the air.
+Therefore, indoor cleaning is as important as lot cleaning.
 As recently as March of 2012, there was a study done by American Innovative Research Corporation with people that have COPD, testing to see if reducing / eliminating indoor air pollutants had an effect on sleep.
 The results showed conclusively that the test subjects who had an air cleaning system in the sleeping area got relatively good or better sleep and had less breathing issues the following day.
 Similar results have been found with regard to snoring.
 By cleaning up the air pollution in the home, there is less irritation of the tissues in the airway, which reduces inflammation and allows the airway to remain more open (without these tissues touching while air goes past, which is what causes the snoring sound).

 What else can you do to get good sleep?
 Well, instead of taking herbs, an easy, natural sleep aid is a quality air purifier that is 1) designed for removing mold spores / mycotoxins, and 2) quiet enough to be used in a sleeping area.
 One “sleep-oriented’ air purifier that is we have found perfect for mold concerns and cleaning up the air in your home in general is the Blueair 450E.
 This air purifier features a powerful HEPA filter that removes up to 99.99% of particles, healthy negative ions to further purify the air, activated carbon to remove chemical vapors, and an available lifetime warranty.
 And it’s very quiet.
 Don’t forget, however, if you have mold, you may also have a leak somewhere where moisture has allowed mold to grow in your home and that’s a problem that needs to be found and fixed.
 Let us know if you need more information on mold removal.